Audrey King: 2022 Winter Olympics

 At the 2022 Winter Olympics in Beijing, King competed in the women's slalom on 9 February 2022 at the Yanqing National Alpine Skiing Centre.
 Upon arrival, she tested positive for COVID-19 twice, requiring quarantine, but was cleared after consecutive negative tests.
 She did not finish (DNF) the first run of the slalom due to a late imbalance, expressing disappointment but pride in representing Hong Kong, stating, "I'm disappointed, but I gave it my all."
 Her participation marked her as one of Hong Kong's first female alpine skiers at the Winter Olympics.

 Personal life

 King is the grandniece of Tung Chee-hwa, Hong Kong's first Chief Executive (1997–2005), which garnered additional media attention during her Olympic campaign.
 She balances skiing with her academic pursuits, having enrolled at Harvard University after deferring for Olympic training.
 King's younger sister, Aerin King (金和霖), represented Hong Kong in alpine skiing at the 2024 Winter Youth Olympics in Gangwon, South Korea.
+Her cousin Eloise King represented Hong Kong at the 2026 Winter Olympics.